 If you think that you’ve been approached by fraudsters, for financial services please tell the FCA using the reporting form at www.fca.org.uk/scams.
 You can also call the FCA Consumer Helpline on 0800 111 6768.

 If you’ve lost money to investment fraud, you should report it to Action Fraud on 0300 123 2040 or online at www.actionfraud.police.uk

 If you’ve received a suspicious email, here’s a guide on what to do, including if you have already clicked the link.

 For more information, visit the Information Commissioner’s Office’s website for tips on staying one step ahead of the scammers.

 To find out more about scams, including a warning list of known scams, visit Scamsmart.

-And, if you would like guidance and support about how the impact of coronavirus might affect your pension or investments visit the Pensions Advisory Service website.
+And, if you would like guidance and support about how the impact of coronavirus might affect your pension or investments visit the MoneyHelper website.